apicollective/apibuilder/README.md

 including validation on the document in a way that is friendly to users.

-svc
+api
 ===
 apidoc REST service itself.
-See svc/api.json contains the description of the API.
+See api/api.json contains the description of the API.

-web
+www
 ===
 Actual UI for apidoc.